Camp Erin

 • Ages: 0–18 years old

-• Price: Camp Erin is described as the largest free national network of grief camps for kids, teens, and families.
+• Price: Camp Erin is the largest free national network of grief camps for kids, teens, and families who have experienced the death of a significant person in their lives.

 • Ages: 0–18 years old

-• Price: Camp Erin is described as the largest free national network of grief camps for kids, teens, and families.
+• Price: Camp Erin is the largest free national network of grief camps for kids, teens, and families who have experienced the death of a significant person in their lives.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.